aufaikrimaa/aufaikrimaa/README.md

 ### Hi there 👋

 I am a passionate Frontend Developer with experience in React development since 2022.
 Currently, I am focused on building engaging and interactive frontends.
+In addition to my React expertise, I am expanding my skill set by learning other trending frontend technologies such as VueJS, Angular, NextJS, and NuxtJS.
 If you'd like to get in touch, feel free to reach out anytime.

 ### Tech Stack
 <img src="icons/html.svg" alt="HTML5" width="40" height="40" style="margin-right: 20px;"/> <img src="icons/css.svg" alt="CSS3" width="40" height="40"/>